brson/hackmd-collab/compile-time-2.md

 - Inlining and optimization &mdash; inlining happens at the compilation unit level, and inlining is the key to unlocking optimization, so larger compilation units are better optimized.
 This story is complicated though by link-time-optimization (LTO).

-- Optimization complexity &mdash; optimization has superlinear complexity in code size, so biger compilation units increase compilation time non-linearly.
+- Optimization complexity &mdash; optimization tends to have superlinear complexity in code size, so biger compilation units increase compilation time non-linearly.

 - Downstream monomorphization &mdash; generics are only translated once they are instantiated, so even with smaller crates, their generic types will not be translated until later.
 This can result in the "final" crate having a disproportionate amount of translation compared to the others.